SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-26.md

   the value of terraform.tfvars only.
 - We can also give from the command prompt by using the below command "terraform plan -var="instance_type=t3.medium"
 - Here terraform.tfvars name is not mandatory we can use any name like "saikiran.tfvars" and this will become file and we can pass variable file by using "terraform plan -var-file="saikiran.tfvars"
-- Environment variable.

-### Variable preferences in terraform - VS
+### Variable preferences in terraform
 1. command line ---> terraform plan -var="instance_type=t3.small"
 2. -var-file ---> terraform plan -var-file="saikiran.tfvars"
 3. terraform.tfvars
 4. ENV variables.

 ### Conditions - VS

-	if(expression) {
-		if true this will run
-	}
-	else {
-		if false this will run
-	}

-### We have one line condition also that is
-Expression ? "this will run if true" : "this will run if false" ---> Terraform will follow this only
+Go through the conditions example in VS. We have one line condition also that is the below one Expression ? "this will run if true" : "this will run if false" ---> Terraform will follow this only.

 ### Loops are two types
 1. Count based loop --> To iterate list